Travels with V

 The Sistine chapel is the last room on this tour, but it’s a claustrophobic experience for us.
 In one end people are constantly pouring in but in the other the exit is very narrow and and the visitors move extremely slowly.
 Suddenly we can’t move at all and even breathing is difficult, that’s how crammed it is.
 And the famous Michelangelo paintings in the ceiling are actually surprisingly small.
 When we at last are let out we’re so exhausted we just slump down on some chairs by a street tavern.

 The next day the queues are considerably shorter and we manage to enter St Peter’s basilica.
-It’s just so incredibly big and after a while the neck hurts from watching all the colourful paintings on the ceilings and cupolas above.
+It’s just so incredibly big and after a while our necks hurt from watching all the colourful paintings on the ceilings and cupolas above.

 In the center there’s a kind of pit with lots of flowers and gold.
 There’s a little room behind a glass where St Peter’s tomb is said to be.
 Around the pit people are on their knees praying.

-The central cupola is realy what defines St Peter’s basilica, and you can actually climb a terrible lot of stairs to enter it and a balcony high above the city.
+The central cupola is realy what defines St Peter’s basilica, and you can actually climb a terrible lot of stairs to enter it and step out on a balcony high above the city.
 We do, and get increasingly dizzy the higher we climb.
-The reason being that it’s a cupola, and the walls lean inward more and more over the narrow stairs.
+The reason for this is that we’re at the inside of a cupola, and the walls lean inward more and more over the narrow stairs.